jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-level-limitation.md

 < Pictures with that? >

-< ‘Module Up 2’ is too long, because Public Module Up 1 will be used commonly.
+< ‘Module Up 2’ is too long, because Public Module Up 1 might be used commonly.
 Visual Basic’s Friend access modifier is the same as Public Module Up 1.
 I might need to invent a specific term for Public Module Up 1.
 I won’t use ‘Friend’, because that would conflict with >